Skip to content

 Multi-Device

-Hashee works across your phone, tablet, computer, and browser.
+Hashee works across your phone, tablet, and computer.
 You can be signed in on up to 5 devices at the same time.

 Supported Platforms